dsc-courses/dsc106-2025-wi/labs/lab02/index.md

 <script src="https://elements.colorjs.io/src/color-swatch/color-swatch.js" type="module"></script>

-## Check-off
+## Submission

-To get checked off for the lab, please record a 2 minute video with the following components:
+Please submit your github repo link and record a 2 minute video with the following components:

 1. Present your final webpage and show how it is customized to display information from your personal resume / CV.
-1. Show how your webpage resizes gracefully.
+2. Show how your webpage resizes gracefully.
-1. Share the most interesting thing you learned from this lab.
+3. Share the most interesting thing you learned from this lab.

 **Videos longer than 2 minutes will be trimmed to 2 minutes before we grade, so make sure your video is 2 minutes or less.**